Whangārei Heads lifeguards save seven swimmers in trouble at Ocean Beach - NZ Herald

 "The conditions that caused these rescues will be like this all week.
 You've got an outgoing tide in the late afternoon and a decent swell of one to two metres," he said.

-"Basically, it'll be pretty inviting and most people will look and think it's within their abilities, but those rips are much stronger than you think and it only takes one or two waves and you can be swept out of your depth and be in some real trouble."
+"Basically, it'll be pretty inviting and most people will look and think it's within their abilities, but those rips are much stronger than you think.
+It only takes one or two waves and you can be swept out of your depth and be in some real trouble."

 Swannix said until then, it was important beachgoers knew what to do if they got into trouble.

-"If you see someone in trouble call 111 and ask for Police, they have a direct line to active our SAR squad which is available 24/7 to come and help," he said.
+"If you see someone in trouble call 111 and ask for police, they have a direct line to activate our SAR squad which is available 24/7 to come and help," he said.

 "All the Aucklanders who've been cooped up for ages will be heading north in a couple of weeks and I expect we'll see a corresponding rise in incidents," Swannix said.